Db2-DTE-POC/wxddemo/docs/wxd-ingest.md

 ```
 exit
 ```
-Refresh the IBM watsonx.data UI to view the iceberg_minio catalog in the Data Explorer.
+Refresh the IBM watsonx.data UI to view the iceberg_data catalog in the Data Explorer.

 ![Browser](wxd-images/watsonx-de-iceberg-1.png)